exnext/colorex/README.md

 # colorex

-Engine of color picker which you can use to create color picker control in any javascript framework.
+Engine of color picker which you can use to create a component in any javascript framework.

-## Including in a browser
+## Start in your website.

 ```html
 <link href="colorex.css" rel="stylesheet">
 <script type='text/javascript' src='colorex.js'></script>
 ```

-## Create simply component
+## Create a simple component

-Example from below presents code to create simply component with rainbow and gradeint pickers.
+Example from below presents a code to create a simple component with rainbow and gradient pickers.

 ```js
 let config = {